How to identify and treat honey bees

 This will require either a skilled beekeeper in both bees and carpentry or a pest control company specializing in this kind of work.

-Check out Pestie's easy-to-use pest control bundle that conveniently arrives at your home when needed.
+Check out Pestie's easy-to-use pest control solution that conveniently arrives at your home when needed.
 You'll have access to pro-grade solutions without the added expense of an exterminator.

 Treat honey bees with Pestie